mfenniak/dynamodb_fdw/README.md

 postgres -D ./tmp
 ```

-You can then connect to the running PostgreSQL instance and run commands to set-up, use, and test the dynamodb_fdw module.
+You can then connect to the running PostgreSQL instance and run commands to set-up, use, and test the dynamodb_fdw module, or, run the dynamodb_fdw integration tests.
 Here's an example of setting up the module and querying a table:

 ```
 $ psql -h localhost postgres $(whoami)